linxi159/SRAFL/README.md

 ## Description of each directory
 data: the preprocessed data from RCC in TCGA.

-src: the implementation of Sequential reinforcement active feature learning.
+src: the implementation of sequential reinforcement active feature learning.

 R: the utility of data preprocessing, gene filtering, and plot of experimental result.